 The Hymn Sessions.
 Hmmm.
 Whad'ya reckon this might be like?
 Might it be like hideous CCM?
 It might indeed.
 Opener Christos Anesti aims for pseudo-transcendency, like an unholy (see what I did there?) cross (and there?) between U2 and generic pop/rock, the rest of the album shifting through several different, yet equally odious styles throughout its mercifully not-overlong duration.
 Needham even gets some Christian rap dude with a speech impediment in on Great Is Thy Faithfulness.
 Believe me, as experiments go, this one's a 'fail'.
 The final track is called It Is Finished.
 Thank fuck for that.
 Ryan Eldridge's 'Mellotron'?
 The exceedingly distant, quite certainly sampled strings on How Great Thou Art.

 Nefarious Jack & the Naysayers' eponymous EP/mini-album/whatever is a rather dreary indie/folk kind of thing, at its least dull on And So It Goes.
-Jack Younger plays wobbly, but sampled Mellotron strings on the closing title track.
+Jack Younger (previously of Mosquito) plays wobbly, but sampled Mellotron strings on the closing title track.

 Los Negativos (PLEASE don't ask me to translate that) are a modern Spanish psych outfit, active since the mid-'80s, clearly as obsessed with all things '60s as their better-known compatriots worldwide.
 2009's Dandies Entre Basura is at least their fifth album, although there could be many more, a decent enough effort, although its appeal seems to pall as it progresses.
 One of its highpoints is Capitán Escarlata is a Spanish-language tribute to one of Gerry 'Thunderbirds' Anderson's greatest creations, complete with samples from the original series, but tracks like closers La Buhardilla Del Lirón and Sacerdotisa De La Carne Eléctrica (does that really mean 'The Church of the Electric Meat?) drag somewhat, losing the album half a star.
 Carlos de Ordax plays samplotron on the title track, with a string part running right through the song.